vkhazin/cloudmigration-courseware/content/chapter-01/LabStarAsAService.md

 # Lab: IaaS, PaaS, CaaS, FaaS, and DaaS

-* Loging to the cloud provider using the account you received the instructor's email
+* Login to the cloud provider using the account you received the instructor's email

 * On your console, look around, and see what they offer